Love is God.

 If you Abuse, you do not have God in you, nor do you love yourself.

-“Whoso findeth a wife findeth a good thing, and obtains favour of the LORD.”
-[Proverbs 18:22]
+“Whoso finds a wife finds a good thing, and obtains favour of the LORD.”

 Husbands, love your wives, even as Christ also loved the church, and gave himself for it; [Ephesians 5:25]

 Although domestic abuse can be physical, emotional, or spiritual, there are many subtle ways in which it is unnoticeable to the one on whom it is being directed.
 There are many ways in which this vicious beast will enter a home, relationship, or family to wreak havoc and fear which sometimes are in the form of loving pats, sweet words “You know I love you, but…” With the inconsiderate use of the word “love” the recipient begins to believe the deception and may even take personal blame for the outrage.

 Domestic abuse occurs when one individual in an intimate relationship tries to control the other person.
 The perpetrator uses fear and intimidation, and may threaten to use or may actually use physical violence.
 Domestic abuse often escalates from threats and verbal abuse to physical violence.
 I will add adultery to this definition.